WoW Midnight Expansion Overview, Release Date And New Features

 Raids in World of Warcraft: Midnight

-The Midnight expansion begins with three challenging raids that expand the story and bring players into intense encounters.
+The Midnight expansion begins with three challenging WoW raids that expand the story and bring players into intense encounters.
 Each raid has its own atmosphere, lore, and boss lineup that ties directly into the campaign’s climax.

 - The Voidspire – a six-boss raid deep within the Voidstorm, where adventurers face escalating threats before the final battle against Dominus-Lord Aversian and Salhadaar.